utec-cs2901-2019-2/easy-exam-grupo-uno/GLOSARY.md

 * Student: Person who just can access to Challenge
 * Teacher: User that can only download and review exams
 * Review :  A way to qualify the questions (good or bad)
+* Download: Download the exam as a PDF with a custom header